aqilmarwan/auto-ml/README.md

 </div>

 > [!NOTE]
 > Built for a fraud analytics assessment using the Kaggle's dataset and aligned with the IJCA paper [Njeru et al., 2025](https://www.ijcaonline.org/archives/volume187/number65/njeru-2025-ijca-926105.pdf).
-Data is synthetic/simplified—do not deploy without validating on real data.

 ---